 Excellent clinical facilities.
 SU has clinical affiliations at a variety of hospitals, clinics, health departments and mental health care facilities.
 Among the hospitals is an award-winning regional trauma center that recently received recognition as one of the “Most Wired Hospitals” in the U.S.

-- Look at these one sheet printable briefs:
+-SU Nursing "In-A-Nutshell" - Look at these one sheet printable briefs: